zalando/restful-api-guidelines/security/Security.md

 The example defines OAuth2 with password flow as security standard used for authentication when accessing endpoints; additionally, there are two API access rights defined via the scopes section for later endpoint authorization usage - please see next section.

-It little sense specifying the flow to retrieve OAuth tokens in the `securityDefinitions` section, as API endpoints should not care, how OAuth tokens were created.
+It makes little sense specifying the flow to retrieve OAuth tokens in the `securityDefinitions` section, as API endpoints should not care, how OAuth tokens were created.
 Unfortunately the `flow` field is mandatory and cannot be ommited.
 API endpoints should always set `flow: password` and ignore this information.

 ## {{ book.must }} Define and Assign Access Rights (Scopes)